What to look for or ask when hiring a dj for your event...

 Reasons to hire a DJ?

-My favorite Band vs DJ line is, "How many bands do you know that can play 10,000 songs and play them well?"
+My favorite Band vs DJ line is, "How many bands do you know that can play any request, song of any genre on the fly and when the timing is right?"

 The top 200 playlist of 1950-2017